jontreynes/active-directory-dotnet-webapp-openidconnect/README.md

 service:
 endpoint: AAD V1
 ---
-# Integrate Azure AD into a web application using OpenID Connect
+# Integrate Azure AD into a web application using OpenID Connect and Create a Controller that Call an Azure Function

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/534/badge)
 ## About this sample